caltemose/chadzilla2013/source/articles/2013/11/05/frontiers-of-interaction.html.md

 # Highlights of Frontiers of Interaction 2013

 I recently attended the [Frontiers of Interaction conference](http://frontiersofinteraction.com) in Milan.
 It was my first industry conference overseas.
-I had a fantastic time, met some great people and got to hang out with some well-known industry folks who turned out to be really down-to-earth, way smart and a whole lot of fun.
+I had a fantastic time, met some great people and got to hang out with some well-known industry folks.

-What follows are a few highlights from the event -- this isn't an exhaustive list or a comprehensive summary.
+What follows are a few highlights from the event &ndash; this isn't an exhaustive list or a comprehensive summary.

 The conference took place during two days; Thursday was a day of workshops, Friday a day of 15-30 minute talks grouped into themed sections.